-Make one of these easy baby sewing projects that are perfect for your little one.
-Use up your scraps and upcycle items for perfect baby shower gifts.
+Make one of these easy baby sewing projects.
+Use up your fabric scraps or upcycle items to make perfect baby shower gifts.

 Baby sewing projects are one of my very favorite things to sew.
 Everything is tiny and cute.
 You use such a small amount of fabric, and all the seams are shorter.
 It makes baby shower gifts so easy!

 I love using remnants from clothing I made for myself, for my own babies and kids so that we can match!
 I also love using adult clothing and sewing them smaller for babies.

 The best fiber to use for baby clothes is cotton.
 It’s soft, breathable, washable, easy to sew, and easy to find.